Privacy

 Protecting data structure

-• Relationships between parties stay hidden without a confirmed channel
+- Relationships between parties stay hidden until a confirmed channel or group membership exists

 Encryption and local storage

-• Storage lives in block files rather than SQL or key-value databases
+- Storage in Protocol v3 block files (append-only), not SQL or key-value stores

-• The system cannot see fields or values inside blocks without confirmed access
+- Storage cannot see fields or values inside blocks without the entry key

-• Multi-level access works without re-encrypting the original data
+- Multi-party access via groups without re-encrypting the original data

 You stay in control